TusoAI: Agentic Optimization for Scientific Methods: Experiments

 \subsection{Ablation studies}

-We conducted extensive ablation studies to evaluate the impact of each novel component of \method{}, including: (i) removing the categorical structure and placing all instructions and feedback into a single category (No categories); (ii) disabling the Bayesian sampling strategy across categories (No Bayesian); (iii) disabling the model diagnosis capability (No diagnosis); and (iv) discarding domain knowledge altogether, such that each iteration simply applies a generic instruction (e.g., ``Optimize this model''; No knowledge).
+We conducted extensive ablation studies to evaluate the impact of each novel component of \method{} by removing one at a time, including: (i) removing the categorical structure and placing all instructions and feedback into a single category (No categories); (ii) disabling the Bayesian sampling strategy across categories (No Bayesian); (iii) disabling the model diagnosis capability (No diagnosis); and (iv) discarding domain knowledge altogether, such that each iteration simply applies a generic instruction (e.g., ``Optimize this model''; No knowledge).
 Removing these components each negatively affected overall performance (Table~\ref{tab:combined}).
 We attribute this to reduced code diversity (mean diversity 0.48 vs. 0.44/0.39/0.38/0.33 for ablated versions, resp.) and computational efficiency (mean time to optimize 2.3 hours vs. 2.4/3.0/2.6/2.4 for ablated versions, resp.).
-Removing domain knowledge had the strongest impact on performance and diversity, while removing Bayesian updates most reduced \method{}’s computational efficiency.
-See Appendix \ref{app:ablation} for further ablation details.
+Removing domain knowledge had the strongest impact on performance and diversity, while removing Bayesian updates (thus sampling categories uniformly) most reduced \method{}’s computational efficiency.
+See Appendix \ref{app:stability}, \ref{app:ablation}, \ref{app:papers} for \method{}'s general stability across replicates, further ablation details and ablations varying literature information used.